-Nothing in the Bible is stated more clearly or with greater emphasis than the blessed the Apostles Paul’s revelation of justification, or right standing with God, as coming to us only by grace, through faith, without works.
+Nothing in the Bible is stated more clearly or with greater emphasis than the Apostles Paul’s revelation of justification, or right standing with God, as coming to us only by means of God’s grace, through faith, as a Gift, without works.

 Part 1 – Fallen Israel as a Broken-Off Branch